 In 2006, the Company entered into cancellable swaps with a combined notional value of \$200 million to hedge the fair value of a portion of the convertible bonds due 2016 carrying a fixed interest rate.
 The cancellable swaps convert the fixed rate interest expense recorded on the convertible bond due to 2016 to a variable interest rate based upon adjusted LIBOR.
 The cancellable swaps meet the criteria for designation as a fair value hedge and, as such, both the swaps and the hedged portion of the bonds are reflected at their fair values in the consolidated balance sheet.
 The criteria for designating a derivative as a hedge include evaluating whether the instrument is highly effective at offsetting changes in the fair value of the hedged item attributable to the hedged risk.
 Hedged effectiveness is assessed on both a prospective and retrospective basis at each reporting period.
-The cancellable swaps are highly effective for hedging the change in fair value of the hedged bonds attributable to changes in interest rates and were designated as a fair value hedge at their inception.
-Any ineffectiveness of the hedge relationship is recorded as a gain or loss on derivatives as a component of "other income and expenses, net".
+The cancellable swaps are highly effective for hedging the change in fair value of the hedge relationship is recorded as a gain or loss on derivatives as a component of "other income and expenses, net".
 If the hedge becomes no longer highly effective, the hedged portion of the bonds will discontinue being marked to fair value while the changes in the fair value of the cancellable swaps will continue to be recorded in the consolidated income statement.